 Tagcash NFC - Where internet connections are bad or non existent, this app enables tokens to be taken offline and transferred to the Android mobile phone app, and then credited to NFC bands or cards, or back to mobile devices and back onto the chain.
 This solution reduces pilferage, shrinkage etc.

 Tagbond - Supply Chain and Provenance app, which is currently being updated to post metadata proof to a Blockchain which can also be used by any company.
 Micropayments to write data to the supply chain will be via Token issued on the Tagcash Blockchain.

 Tagwild - Gamified Loyalty digital scavenger app, using WILD tokens generated on the Tagcash Blockchain for use as points, prizes and advertising currency.

-100 million new Tagcash Tokens (TAG) have been issued on the Tagcash Blockchain.
-This is the "fuel" that enables decentralized trading, asset issuance and usage, and writing data streams to the chain.
-In addition, Tagcash Tokens will be used for micropayments for apps and software developed by Tagcash.
+100 million new Tagcash Tokens (TAG) have been issued as an ERC20 Token, and also tokenized within the Tagcash Blockchain.
+This is the "fuel" that enables decentralized trading, asset issuance and usage, coupons, ticket, loyalty redemptions, and writing data streams to the Tagcash chain.
+In addition, Tagcash Tokens will be used for micropayments for other apps and software developed by Tagcash.